exercism/csharp/exercises/practice/palindrome-products/.articles/is-palindrome-check/content.md

 The `StringReversalWithInterpolation` is not only the slowest but also the least predictable.

+If you would like to test it yourself, check out [the source coude][benchmark-source-code] we used to test it.
+To run the benchmarks execute `dotnet run -c release`.

 ## Which one to choose?

 So which one to chose?
 The fastest always will be the fastest.